talkable/talkable-docs/_sources/web_hooks/offer_signup.rst.txt

    <h2>When does Talkable call the Advocate Signup Webhook?</h2>

-Talkable Signup Webhook is triggered any time an Advocate Signup form is submitted.
-The Advocate Signup form is the standard Name & Email (with optional email subscription checkbox) fields a user submits before becoming an Advocate and sharing an offer with Friends.
+Talkable Signup Webhook is triggered any time an Advocate Signup Form is submitted.
+The Advocate Signup Form is the standard Name & Email (with optional email subscription checkbox) fields a user submits before becoming an Advocate and sharing an offer with Friends.